Circularity

 Created in 2019, our deadstock fabric library is regularly updated and reviewed by our Design team, who now use deadstock materials for collections as well as sampling.
 This is supported by our Merchandising team, who select materials for potential reproduction and production from remaining materials, enabling us to reduce waste generation and keep materials in loop for longer.

-In 2021, around 13% of the materials used in our collections came from what we define as circular materials, which means materials that have a recycled content or materials that have been repurposed: 11% of the fabrics used were made from recycled fibers, and 2% were sourced from our deadstock.
+In 2022, around 19% of the materials used in our collections came from what we define as circular materials, which means materials that have a recycled content or materials that have been repurposed.
+17% of the fabrics used were made from recycled fibers (compared to 11% in 2021 and 2% in 2020), and 2% were sourced from our deadstock (compared to 2% in 2021 and 0.8% in 2020).

 Rent, repair, re-use